nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Let's get you _rizzed_ up in the fastest way possible!

 1. Ensure you have Java `11` or above installed in you computer.
-2. Download the latest `recipebook.jar` [here](https://github.com/AY2223S2-CS2103T-T13-2/tp/releases)
+UG:2.
+Download the latest `rizzipe.jar` [here](https://github.com/AY2223S2-CS2103T-T13-2/tp/releases)
 3. Copy the file to the folder you want to use as the _home folder_ for ***RIZZ***ipe.
-4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar recipebook.jar` command to run the application.
+4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar rizzipe.jar` command to run the application.
 5. A GUI similar to the below should appear in a few seconds.
-Note that our experienced _Rizzers_ have crafted some sample recipes for you already.
+Note that our experienced chefs have crafted some sample recipes for you already.
 ![UI QuickStart](images/UiQuickStart.png)
 6. Navigate through the main window easily using just your keyboard!
 Toggle between recipes simply by using `up` and `down` arrow keys!